Tony Curtis

 Tony Curtis (born Bernard Schwartz; June 3, 1925 – September 29, 2010) was an American actor with a career that spanned six decades, achieving the height of his popularity in the 1950s and early 1960s.
 He acted in more than 100 films, in roles covering a wide range of genres.
 In his later years, Curtis made numerous television appearances.

 He achieved his first major recognition as a dramatic actor in Sweet Smell of Success (1957) with co-star Burt Lancaster.
 The following year he was nominated for the Academy Award for Best Actor for The Defiant Ones (1958) alongside Sidney Poitier (who was also nominated in the same category).
 This was followed by the comedies Some Like It Hot and Operation Petticoat in 1959.
 In 1960, Curtis played a supporting role in the epic historical drama Spartacus.

-His stardom and film career declined considerably after 1960.
+Curtis's stardom and film career declined considerably after 1960.
 Subsequently, his most significant dramatic part came in 1968 when he starred in the true-life drama The Boston Strangler.
 Curtis also took on the role of the Ukrainian Cossack Andrei in the historical action romance epic Taras Bulba in 1962 and starred in the ITC TV series The Persuaders!, playing Danny Wilde, an American millionaire.
 The series ran for twenty-four episodes.

 Curtis married six times and fathered six children.
-He is the father of the actresses Kelly Curtis and Jamie Lee Curtis with his first wife, actress Janet Leigh, and actresses Allegra Curtis and Alexandra Curtis with his second wife, actress Christine Kaufmann.
+He is the father of the actresses Kelly Curtis and Jamie Lee Curtis with his first wife, actress Janet Leigh, and two children including actress Allegra Curtis with his second wife, actress Christine Kaufmann.
 He had two sons with his third wife, Leslie Allen, one of whom predeceased him.
 From 1998 until his death, he was married to Jill Vandenberg, a horse trainer.